-We have determined that requesting our direct suppliers to complete the standard Conflict Minerals Reporting Template ("CMRT"), as well as following the steps described under Section 2 below (Due Diligence Process), represent our reasonable efforts to determine the mines or locations of origin of 3TG in our supply chain.
+We have determined that requesting our direct suppliers to complete the standard Conflict Minerals Reporting Template ("CMRT") as well as following the steps described under Section 2 below (Due Diligence Process), represent our reasonable efforts to determine the mines or locations of origin of 3TG in our supply chain.

-We developed a risk-based approach (Pareto analysis) that focuses on the suppliers that represented as of December 31, 2019, in aggregate, at least 90% of our spend on the manufacturing costs of our finished products that were shipped in 2019.
-We identified in total five (5) relevant suppliers (the "In-Scope Suppliers").
-We collected all relevant data from our In-Scope Suppliers submitted in the CMRT of at least version 5.10 or higher ("CMRT") published by the Responsible Minerals Initiatives' ("RMI") in order to monitor the due diligence process and to gather and assess information from all such In-Scope Suppliers in a standardized format that is approved by an independent third party audit body, such as the RMI.
+We developed a risk-based approach (Pareto analysis) that focuses on the suppliers that represented as of December 31, 2021, in aggregate, at least 90% of our spend on the manufacturing costs of our finished products that were shipped in 2021.
+We identified in total four (4) relevant suppliers (the "In-Scope Suppliers").
+We collected all relevant data from our In-Scope Suppliers who were requested to submit CMRT of at least version 6.01 or higher published by the Responsible Minerals Initiatives' ("RMI") in order to monitor the due diligence process and to gather and assess information from all such In-Scope Suppliers in a standardized format that is approved by an independent third party audit body, such as the RMI or the London Bullion Market Association ("LBMA").